-Gerber led an expansion of the APS in 2010 and is at the vanguard nationally of professors who practice “engaged learning,” coursework in which students bring classroom skills and knowledge into formal partnerships with external public and private organizations that drive policy.
+Gerber led an expansion of the APS, now called Strategic Public Policy Consulting or SPPC, in 2010 and is at the vanguard nationally of professors who practice “engaged learning,” coursework in which students bring classroom skills and knowledge into formal partnerships with external public and private organizations that drive policy.

 Power gives an example of real-world engagement from his early work with Gerber.
 “Liz recruited the head of Ann Arbor Water Services,” he recalls.
 “Students studied water rates and learned what they meant for citizens and for the infrastructure.”
 In early 2015, Power and Gerber agreed to go forward with a prototype engaged learning course that included outside mentors.
 The Power Foundation funded release time for Gerber.
 Twenty-five students enrolled.
 Power and Gerber recruited as mentors Paul Hillegonds, former Michigan speaker of the house and senior vice president of DTE Energy, and later, Larry Good, chair, co-founder and senior fellow at Corporation for a Skilled Workforce in Ann Arbor, a leading job training policy and practice organization.

 Power went next to U-M’s provost, to the dean of the College of Literature, Science, and the Arts, and to the associate provost for programs.
 All agreed that Power’s and Gerber’s concept was what U-M—and the Ford School in particular—should be doing.
 Gerber taught the course again, with more students.